Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 on the left and right side of the building.

-A State Police escort shall be required if it is necessary for this load
+An Illinois State Police escort shall be required if it is necessary for this load

-to use part of the left lane when crossing any 2 laned State highway bridge.
+to use part of the left lane when crossing any 2-laned State highway bridge.

 (c) Vehicles propelled by electric power obtained from overhead trolley